-- Surname indexes for Deed Books A through W2 can be seen at the Hamilton County Genealogical Society’s website Hamilton County Deed Index page.
+- Surname indexes for Deed Books A through W2 can be seen online at the Hamilton County Genealogical Society website Deed Indexes page.

-- Additional information on Hamilton County property records can be found at the Hamilton County Genealogical Society’s website Land Records page.
+- Additional information on Hamilton County property records can be found online at the Hamilton County Genealogical Society website Land Records page.

 - Starting in 1788, deeds books not only contained deeds but also mortgages, releases, mechanic liens, leases, power of attorney, partnerships, veteran discharges and other miscellaneous records until they were written in separate unique books.
-Indexes have been created for non-deed records in Deed Books A through W2, called Sundries Index# 1.
-It is available online at the Hamilton County Genealogical Society’s website Recorder’s Office page.
+Indexes have been created for non-deed records in Deed Books A through W2, called Sundries Index #1.
+It is available online at the Hamilton County Genealogical Society website Recorder’s Office page.